wanghmin/wanghmin.github.io/content/publication/feng-2025-dgc/index.md

 - paper-conference
 publication: '*The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)*'
-abstract: Sewing patterns, the essential blueprints for fabric cutting and tailoring, act as a crucial bridge between design concepts and producible garments.
+abstract: 'Sewing patterns, the essential blueprints for fabric cutting and tailoring, act as a crucial bridge between design concepts and producible garments.
 However, existing uni-modal sewing pattern generation models struggle to effectively encode complex design concepts with a multi-modal nature and correlate them with vectorized